Canon G1 X Mark III vs Pentax K-70

-The Canon PowerShot G1 X Mark III and the Pentax K-70 are two digital cameras that were revealed to the public, respectively, in October 2017 and June 2016.
+The Canon PowerShot G1 X Mark III and the Pentax K-70 are two digital cameras that were officially introduced, respectively, in October 2017 and June 2016.
 The G1X Mark III is a fixed lens compact, while the K-70 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Pentax K-70.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-70 is notably larger (31 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.